design-automation/mobius-sim-funcs/documentation/material.md

 material in the model attributes.
 See the `material.LineMat()` or `material.MeshMat()` functions.

-The material name is a sting.
+The material name is a string.

 For polylines, the `material` argument must be a single name.

-For polygons, the `material` argument can accept either be a single name, or a list of two names.
-If it is a single name, then the same material is assigned to both the front and back of teh polygon.
+For polygons, the `material` argument can accept either a single name, or a list of two names.
+If it is a single name, then the same material is assigned to both the front and back of the polygon.
 If it is a list of two names, then the first material is assigned to the front, and the second material is assigned to the back.